interkosmos/fortran-dialog/README.md

 # pkg install devel/cdialog
 ```

-In Fortran, change the backend to `cdialog` before calling any dialog routines:
+In Fortran, add an alias to your global `profile`, or change the backend to
+`cdialog` before calling any dialog routines:

 ```fortran
 call dialog_backend('cdialog')
 ```

 The basic widgets are compatible to [Xdialog](http://xdialog.free.fr/) as well.
-Just set the binary to `Xdialog`.
+Just set the backend to `Xdialog`.

 ## Coverage